Save Glencoe’s Historic Homes!

 Why Save Old Homes?

 Certainly not every home can be saved, and progress often means doing away with the old to allow for what is newer and better.
 But progress and preservation can coexist, if we are intentional and commit to better planning.
 Some things are worth saving.
-Please help us save our architectural heirlooms before it is too late.
+Please help us save our historic homes before it is too late.

 Questions about this petition?
 Email me (Clare) at GlencoeHomes@gmail.com